sully36/3710_Supp/README.md

 ## Required for Running

 ### File Location

 Please add the dataset given to us within this directory and do not change any names.
-The pathway that will be prediminantly used is the ./AD_NC/train/AD pathway.
+The pathway that will be predominantly used is the `./AD_NC/train/AD` pathway.

 ### Versions Required

 ```commandline
 Tensorflow: 2.10.0
 Matplotlib: 3.5.3

 ```

 ---

 ## Outputs of Trained Model